anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 Resigning as a Steward is straight-forward.
 A simple CLI is implemented to allow for this so that the established account representing the Steward loses their priveleges as a PG Steward.

-When a Steward's funding proposal is rejected (remember that the threshold for this to occur is at lest $\frac{2/3}$), then the proposal does not pass.
-In addition to this, it is likely that there would only be such wide-speread disagreement if the proposal was misaligned with the users the Stewards is attempting to cater to.
+If the Steward's PGF proposal receives a significant number of `Nay` votes ($\frac{2}{3}$ as a fraction of voting-power), they will be removed from the Steward set.
+It is likely that there would only be such wide-speread disagreement if the proposal was misaligned with the users the Stewards is attempting to cater to.
 This is described in more detail under [its section](#proposing-funding).

 Finally, the Steward can be "voted-out" from its responsibility through a custom governance proposal similar to the one used to elect the Steward in the first place!